mdart86/Portfolio_Website/README.md

 <br>

 #### **THE FORM**
-Developed to enable the audience to connect with me, it features for main fields, first and last name, email address and a text area for your message.
-Complete with placeholder text in each field to guide the audience to fill out each field, it will disappear once typed into.
-Highlighted when the audience hovers over each field and send button to allow the message to be sent.
+Developed to enable the audience to connect with me, it features first and last name fields, an email address field and a text area for a message.
+Each field is highlighted when the audience hovers over it and is complete with placeholder text in each field to guide the audience to these fields, disappearing once typed in to.
+A send button allows the message to be sent direct to my email.
 <br>
 <br>